openwpm/openwpm-crawler/deployment/local/README.md

 Install Docker and Kubernetes locally.
 Note that [Docker for Mac](https://docs.docker.com/docker-for-mac/install/) includes [Kubernetes](https://docs.docker.com/docker-for-mac/#kubernetes).

-For the remainder of these instructions, you are assumed to be in the `deployment/local/` folder with the Python venv activated (`source ../../venv/bin/activate`).
+For the remainder of these instructions, you are assumed to be in the `deployment/local/` folder.

 ## Build Docker image